happyfish100/libserverframe/README.md

-network service framework library extract from FastDFS
+this network service framework library extract from FastDFS